Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Data

-To gauge players’ revealed preferences for characters, we construct a metric called \textit{pick rate}, which measures the frequency with which players choose a specific character in their games each day.
+From the clean data, we construct a character-level balanced panel that tracks the daily usage of each character across all major regions.
+Our final sample includes $161$ characters tracked over $194$ days.
+To gauge players’ revealed preferences for characters, we construct a metric called \textit{pick rate}, which measures the frequency with which players choose a specific character in their games each day in each region.
 Our primary objective is to investigate whether the disclosure of Graves' sexual orientation influences the pick rate of this character.

-Figure \ref{fig_pick_rate_density} in Appendix \ref{app_descriptives} displays the distribution of average pick rates across characters before and after the coming-out event.
-The distribution remains stable before and after the event.
-Graves ranks among the most played characters before the treatment but loses positions afterward.
-Table \ref{table_most_played_champions} in Appendix \ref{app_descriptives} provides additional details by presenting the most popular characters before and after the treatment.
-Conditional on the role for which Graves is predominantly designed, the character ranks as the second most played before the disclosure.
-However, after the treatment, it drops to fourth place, with a decline in its average pick rate of more than 30\%.
+We further compute daily \textit{win rates}, measuring the fraction of matches in which each character is on the winning team relative to the total number of matches that character participates in on a given day.
+This serves as a proxy for character's strength, allowing us to test whether shifts in character popularity are driven by changes in effectiveness rather than preferences alone.